logo

 For "analog" black and white photos I use Ilford XP2 film.
 It is very flexible and it can be used to make big prints.

-In 2006 I started experimenting with converting digital color images taken with the Nikon D200 into black and white images.
+In 2006 I started experimenting with converting digital color images taken with the DSLRs into black and white images.
 I am still learning but I do like the first results.